-The Data Reader tool is grouped with two related tools -- the Data Cursor a the Data Highlighter Only one of these toolbar buttons will show at any given time.
+The Data Reader tool is grouped with two related tools -- the Data Cursor and the Data HighlighterOnly one of these toolbar buttons will show at any given time.
 To select a hidden tool, click on the small arrow to the right of the button and select a tool from the pop-up menu.